it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/encrypt_data_in_transit.rst

 Any data that is being actively transferred, termed "data in transit," can present substantial risks for election offices.
 One of the biggest risks to election integrity occurs when transferring ballot definition files, ballot PDFs, and other such data between otherwise well-protected devices.

+For the purposes of this guide, data in transit may refer to data sent over a network.
+Data stored on physical media being moved from one physical location to another are addressed in the :doc:`removable media best practice <removable_media>`.
+Data stored on other storage devices, like local storage on a computer or network storage are addressed in the :doc:`encrypt data at rest <encrypt_data_at_rest>`.

 An election offices will often move data between its own systems and between its systems and those of vendors or other partners.
 An important example is transferring ballot PDFs to a commercial printer that produces the paper ballots for an upcoming eleciton.

 The most important thing to know about encrypting data in transit is that the common ways you transfer data are typically easily distinguished between encrypted and unencrypted, or secure and insecure, implementations.
 These different implementations are called protocols.
 For instance, you should never transfer important data (election data, user credentials, or the like) via a website that starts with HTTP; it should always start with HTTPS.